GSA/digitalgov.gov/content/posts/2015-03-24-usability-design-for-kids-things-federal-workers-should-know.md

 And of course –actively involve educators in the process.
 They will give you their impressions, and may help you get access and testers (kids).
 They will also be able to validate your task list and usability evaluation metrics.

 As far as compensation, books,movie vouchers, and iStore gift cards may work.
 Just make sure it’s not “lame.”
 Again, ask the teachers what the kids are interested in &#8211; they will probably know better than the parents.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/600-x-400-kids.gov-usability-test-kids-and-adults.jpg" alt="Adults help chidlren at kids.gov usability test" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/600-x-400-kids.gov-usability-test-kids-and-adults.jpg" alt="Adults help chidlren at kids.gov usability test" %}

 ## 4. Get pros to help

 Getting a good mediator is really crucial.
 Having someone who “speaks kid” is really, REALLY important here.
 You obviously want to build a feeling of rapport with the person doing the evaluation.
 While I know it’s easy to talk down to kids, this will often backfire.
 Badly.
 Again, my experience is mostly with middle school kids, but no kid wants to be treated like a little kid (unless they ARE a little kid), but they may not be able to handle being spoken to like they are in college either.
 Ask an educator.
 Ask many.
 Ask often.

 ## 5. Think accessibility